TadiT7/treble_experimentations_wiki/Cubot-Quest.md

  ```

 * Now press Vol+ to confirm unlocking

+**Perform the following steps without reboot, otherwise it results in non-booting SYSTEM**
  ```
 $ fastboot -w (will erase all data)
 $ fastboot flash boot <STOCKBOOT.img>